 - Submit for direct (i.e. non-ARR) review by a venue.
 If you are submitting to a venue that has both direct submissions and ARR submissions, see their policies for how to go from ARR reviewing to being directly reviewed.
 Note that venues may have other restrictions: for example, TACL requires a 9 month gap between submission to ARR and submission to TACL.

-Considerations: - Reviewer feedback and scores do not directly indicate whether the paper will be accepted if committed to a venue.
+- Reviewer feedback and scores do not directly indicate whether the paper will be accepted if committed to a venue.
 In general, it is expected that reviews that are very positive on the whole will most likely lead to acceptance, and reviews that are negative on the whole will most likely lead to rejection.
-There are no guarantees, however: the program committee members making the acceptance/rejection decision will consider the totality of the reviews while drawing on their own expertise and taking into account the entire pool of papers committed to the venue. - Different venues (e.g., main conferences vs. workshops) that consider ARR-reviewed papers may have different qualitative thresholds for acceptance.
+There are no guarantees, however: the program committee members making the acceptance/rejection decision will consider the totality of the reviews and pool of committed papers while drawing on their own expertise and editorial preferences.
+See sec.
+7 of ACL’23 report for analysis of the effect of reviews, meta-reviews, and SAC recommendations on the final decision.

 Step 4: Resubmit for another round of review (optional)